Back to all guides

 One small scrap

-A label, ticket, photo, or torn paper piece can become the anchor for the page.
+A label, ticket stub, photo print, or torn paper piece can become the page's first visible decision.

 Optional dot grid